GuojialeGeographer/cv.guojialegeo/content/authors/admin/_index.md

     icon: Third Prize
     summary: |
       I studied the foundational concept of neural networks and deep learning.
 By the end, I was familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
-  - title: GIS Skills Competition for College Students in Anhui Province
-    url:
-    date:
-      - 2019-06-30
-      - 2020-06-30
-    awarder:
-    icon: Second Prize
-    summary: |
-      Learned:
-      - Synthesize your own blockchain solutions
-      - Gain an in-depth understanding of the specific mechanics of Bitcoin
-      - Understand Bitcoin’s real-life applications and learn how to attack and destroy Bitcoin, Ethereum, smart contracts and Dapps, and alternatives to Bitcoin’s Proof-of-Work consensus algorithm

   - title: The 5th China University Geography Science Exhibition Competition
     url:
     certificate_url: